 In Tourism, students develop an understanding of the nature of tourists, tourism, and the tourism industry, and the complex economic, social, cultural, and environmental impacts and interactions of tourism activity.
-They investigate tourism locally, nationally, and globally and learn that tourism, as the world's largest industry, is more than an economic phenomenon.
+They investigate tourism locally, nationally, and globally.
+Students undertake four assessment tasks: case study, source analysis, practical activity and an investigation.